TheDarkestNightRises/unity-medieval-rpg/README.md

 # Medieval rpg ⚔

-A medieval rpg set in a medieval fantasy.
+A role play game set in a medieval fantasy.
 Conquer lands and try to finish your quests.

 ## Features